One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 Dyke Marsh Wildlife Preserve

 - Trailhead/Parking Lot Address: Enter ‘Belle Haven Marina’ into your map app.
 (If you put in the name of the park, google takes you to a random spot on the bike trail that does not have a lot!)
 You can park just before the marina at the Mt Vernon Trail Parking.
-Google maps link here.
+Google Maps link here.

 - Trail Length: 1-2 miles